shwezhu/shwezhu.github.io/content/post/golang/practice/009-go-web-1.md

 }
 ```

 Now you know that when develop a web app we have to deal with http requests, and we do this by regisering some patterns (urls) with its handler which is an instance of `http.Handler` into a `ServeMux`.
-And we don't need to create an instance of `http.Handler` by ourselves, instead we can take advantage of`func HandleFunc(pattern string, handler func(ResponseWriter, *Request))` which helps us create an instance of `http.Handler` for the `pattern` passed as the argument.
+We can take advantage of`func HandleFunc(pattern string, handler func(ResponseWriter, *Request))` which helps us create an instance of `http.Handler` for the `pattern`.

 > ServeMux is an HTTP request multiplexer.
 It matches the URL of each incoming request against a list of **registered patterns** and **calls the handler** for the pattern that most closely matches the URL.
 [ServeMux - Go](https://pkg.go.dev/net/http#ServeMux)
 >